Frequently Asked Questions - Correcting Misinformation in the Sex Ed Debate

 A: No – on both counts.
-Abstinence-centered education, as funded by Congress, has nothing to do with “only” and the message is decidedly more inclusive than“just say no.”The term,“abstinence only” is strategically attached to this funding by opponents to create the false perception that abstinence-centered education is a narrow and unrealistic approach.
-Abstinence education is overwhelmingly more comprehensive and holistic than other approaches and focuses on the real-life struggles that teens face as they navigate through the difficult adolescent years.
+SRA abstinence education, as funded by Congress, has nothing to do with “only” and the message is decidedly more inclusive than“just say no.”The term,“abstinence only” is strategically attached to this funding by opponents to create the false perception that abstinence-centered education is a narrow and unrealistic approach.
+SRA abstinence education is overwhelmingly more comprehensive and holistic than other approaches and focuses on the real-life struggles that teens face as they navigate through the difficult adolescent years.

 Q: But I thought that students in an abstinence class couldn’t receive information about condoms and contraception!

 A: Not true!
-Abstinence classes can explain the various contraceptive choices and how they can reduce the risk of acquiring STDs or getting pregnant.
+Abstinence classes can explain various contraceptive choices and how they can reduce the risk of acquiring STDs or getting pregnant.
 This discussion, however, always stresses the best health choice of abstinence as the only way to prevent all risk.
-Many so-called comprehensive sex ed curricula mislead students by providing humanly-impossible “perfect use” protection rates for condoms, which give students a false sense of security.
+Many so-called comprehensive sex ed curricula mislead students by providing only clinical "perfect use" protection rates for condoms, giving students a false sense of security.
 By contrast, abstinence programs give students the real-life protection rates that a condom offers.
 A recent national poll of parents demonstrated that 90% want their children to know about the risks associated with casual sex and the limitations of contraception.
-They want their children to learn about condoms and contraception in the manner provided in an abstinence education class.3 It is also interesting to note that students who have been a part of an abstinence class are no less likely to use a condom if they become sexually active.4
+They want their children to learn accurate information about condoms and contraception in the manner provided in an SRA abstinence education.3 It is also important to note that students who have been a part of an abstinence class are no less likely to use a condom if they become sexually active.4

-Q: Then how does abstinence-centered education differ from so-called “comprehensive sex education” (CSE)?
+Q: Then how does Sexual Risk Avoidance (SRA) education differ from Sexual Risk Reduction (SRR) "comprehensive sex education"?

-A: There are vast differences between abstinence education and CSE.
+A: There are vast differences between SRA abstinence education and SRR comprehensive sex education.
 The major distinction is how each approach regards teens.
-Abstinence-centered education believes teens can and increasingly do, avoid sex.5 So the discussion empowers them to make the healthiest sexual decision – which is to abstain, regardless of their previous sexual experience.
-By contrast, CSE assumes that teens don’t have the ability to avoid sexual experimentation; so much of their time is spent talking about sex and the use of condoms and other forms of contraception.6
+Abstinence-centered education believes teens can and increasingly do, avoid sex.5 Discussions empower teens to make the healthiest sexual decision which is to abstain, regardless of their previous sexual experience.
+By contrast, SRR assumes that teens can't or won't avoid sexual experimentation; so much of their time is spent talking about sex - using condoms and other forms of contraception with a view to simply reduce, rather than eliminate, sexual risk for seens.6

-So, the focus of abstinence-centered education is to empower teens to avoid risk by making good health decisions, regardless of their sexual history, in contrast to so-called comprehensive sex education that sets the bar much lower, assuming teens will engage in high risk sexual behavior and focusing merely on reducing the risk of that behavior.
+The difference is clear.
+The focus of SRA education is to empower teens to avoid risk by making good health decisions, regardless of their sexual history, in contrast to so-called comprehensive sex education that sets the bar much lower, assuming teens will engage in high risk sexual behavior and focusing merely on reducing the risk of that behavior.

 Q: What is the priority in federal funding for sex education?

-A: Funding to promote contraceptives and “safe sex” education among teens receives about 16 times the funding as abstinence-centered education.12 In addition, CSE has received funding since the 1970s, while significant funding for abstinence education did not begin until 1998.
-So cumulative comparisons between the two approaches are overwhelmingly in favor of CSE funds.13 Despite this funding disparity, abstinence education fits soundly within the public health model for prevention and risk avoidance.
+A: Funding to promote contraceptives and “safe sex” Sexual Risk Reduction (SRR) education among teens currently receives about 16 times the funding as abstinence-centered education.14 In addition, SRR has received dramatically more funding for SRA education - even during the Bush years - when funding for SRA was at its highest level in recent years.15 Despite this funding disparity, SRA abstinence education fits squarely within the public health model for primary prevention and risk avoidance.
 And with a growing body of research showing its effectiveness, continued funding is not only warranted but also highly advisable to impact and improve teen health in America.

-Q: Is it true that most schools teach abstinence-centered education true?
+Q: Is it true that most schools teach Sexual Risk Avoidance (SRA) abstinence education?

-A: While there are increasing numbers of schools that teach abstinence education, the majority of schools still focus on reducing the risk of sex through birth control instruction,14 rather than the risk avoidance skill-building message of abstinence.
-In 1995, only 8% of schools taught abstinence education but 84% taught birth control instruction.15 In 2002, 22% taught abstinence-centered education, and 68% taught birth control instruction.
-Information only up to the year 2002 is available, but this data indicates that fewer than 1 in 4 students across America are receiving abstinence education.
-At least in part because of unequal federal funding between both initiatives, more than two-thirds of all teens receive so-called comprehensive sex education, a message that assumes that teens will have sex.
-The recent increase in federal funding for “comprehensive” sex education, together with the decrease in funding for abstinence-centered education, will likely make the educational disparity even more pronounced and detrimental to the overall sexual health of America’s youth.
+A: The majority of schools still focus on reducing the risk of sex through contraceptive-based Sexual Risk Reduction (SRR) instruction,16 rather than the risk avoidance skill-building message of abstinence.
+In 1995, only 8% of schools taught abstinence education but 84% taught birth control instruction.17 In 2002, 22% taught abstinence-centered education, and 68% taught contraceptive-based SRR instruction.
+Information only up to the year 2002 is available, but this data indicates that fewer than 1 in 4 students across America are receiving SRA abstinence education.
+At least in part because of unequal federal funding between both initiatives, more than two-thirds of all teens receive SRR education, a message that assumes that teens will have sex.
+The recent increase in federal funding for “comprehensive” sex education, together with the decrease in funding for abstinence-centered education, has likely made the educational disparity even more pronounced and detrimental to the overall sexual health of America’s youth.